Chemical-technical products

 Sensitizing (allergenic) substances | Advanced | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information It is important to reduce the risk of allergies in people who come in contact with cosmetic products.
-The advanced requirement limits sensitizing substances in the product.
-Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.
-1272/2008 on classification, labeling and packaging of substances and mixtures (CLP Regulation).
+Criterion information The purpose of this requirement is to reduce the risk of allergies in people who come in contact with hygiene and cleaning products.
+The advanced requirement limits products containing substances classified as sensitizing.
+Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) 1272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP Regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP Regulation) nor in self-classification.

 | |||||||||||||||||||||